Let’s get to the bottom of this once and for all…

 On a typical moderate-to-busy day at Universal, this is what the line looks like at the ticket sales counter for Islands of Adventure:

 That’s an hour wait, just to buy tickets and to get inside the turnstiles.

 It is so easy to skip that line – all you have to do is purchase your tickets in advance.
-But get this: if you buy your tickets in advance directly from Universal, you save $20 per person off the gate price on any multi-day ticket.
-Since the typical family gets a two-day park-to-park ticket, good for one day at each park, that means the average family will save $80 buying their tickets in advance and they get to skip that crazy line pictured above!
+But get this: if you buy your tickets in advance, you save money off the gate price on any multi-day ticket.
+Since the typical family gets a two-day park-to-park ticket, good for one day at each park, that means the average family will save $80+ buying their tickets in advance and they get to skip that crazy line pictured above!